dotnet/AspNetCore.Docs/aspnetcore/grpc/supported-platforms.md

 > * IIS&dagger;
 > * HTTP.sys&Dagger;

-&dagger;IIS requires .NET 5 and Windows 10 Build 20300.1000 or later.
+&dagger;IIS requires .NET 5 and Windows 11 Build 20200.0000 or later.
 &Dagger;HTTP.sys requires .NET 5 and Windows 10 Build 19529 or later.

-The preceding Windows 10 Build versions may require the use of a [Windows Insider](https://insider.windows.com) build.

 For information about configuring ASP.NET Core servers to run gRPC, see <xref:grpc/aspnetcore#server-options>.